univention/container-ldap/README.md

 - `ldap-server` - The OpenLDAP server.
 - `ldap-notifier` - The Univention Directory Notifier.
-- `ldap-admin` - An instance of phpldapadmin as a web ui to access `ldap-server`.
+- `ldap-admin` - An instance of phpLDAPadmin as a web UI to access `ldap-server`.

 To set it up:

-1. Copy the env file `.env.ldap-server.example` to `.env.ldap-server` and adjust as needed.
+1. Copy the `.env` file `.env.ldap-server.example` to `.env.ldap-server` and adjust as needed.

 2. Bring up the services by running: